Social Etiquette- Social Etiquette Meaning and Example

 Remove your sunglasses if you are talking to anyone in the street.
 It is a sign of respect.
 Moreso, eye contact is as important as your speech; and

-Never talk about your riches in the midst of the poor.
-Similarly, don’t talk about your children in the midst of the barren.
+Never talk about your riches among others.
+Similarly, don't talk about your children in the midst of the barren.

 After reading a good message, try to say, “Thanks for the message.”